andreadellacorte/andreadellacorte.github.io/_posts/currently-reading/2018-10-29-made-to-stick-ch-1-3.md

 ---
 layout: book
+category: currently-reading
 finished: false
-title: Made to Stick
+title: Made to Stick, ch.
+1 - 3
 description: Why some ideas take hold and others come unstuck
 authors: Chip & Dan Heath
-year: 2008
+year: Paperback, 2008
 store: Amazon
 link: https://amzn.to/2CkijLh
 ---

 <img src="{{site.url}}/{{site.images}}/books/made-to-stick.jpg">

-### Introduction
+### About the Book

-- Many of us struggle with how to communicate ideas effectively, how to get our ideas to make a difference.
+Many of us struggle with how to communicate ideas effectively so that they make a difference.

-- This book helps you make your ideas stick.
-By "stick" we mean that your ideas are understood and remembered, and have a lasting impact - they change your audience's opinions or behavior.
+This book tells you how to make our ideas stick, so that they are understood and have a lasting impact, changing the audience’s opinions or behaviour.

+The next two chapters are <a href="{{site.url}}/currently-reading/made-to-stick-ch-4-5/">here</a>.

+### Chapter 1 - Introduction

 - This book's approach is different from the traditional methods, which focus on delivery, structure and repetition of the key message: this book focuses on the traits that make ideas sticky.
 - The Curse of Knowledge it's what makes sharing our ideas so hard: once we know something, it's hard to identify with people who don't.
 Due to this, even the most important, revolutionary and brilliant ideas could seem impossible to communicate due to this unbalance, which makes it impossible to reach our audience.
 - To beat the Curse of Knowledge, we can apply the following steps: